aslanxie/aslanxie.github.io/GPU/Intel_GPU_Pre_Gen12.md

-# Guide to Discuss Intel GPU Architecture
+# Notes to Discuss Intel GPU Architecture

 [Graphics processing technology has evolved to deliver unique benefits in the world of computing.
 The latest graphics processing units (GPUs) unlock new possibilities in gaming, content creation, machine learning, and more.](https://www.intel.com/content/www/us/en/products/docs/processors/what-is-a-gpu.html)

 # Intel GPU Overview